Disclaimer: The responses to these questions are not intended as any form of legal advice.

 I’m coming to the show as a customer, can I bring a gun in to sell or trade?

 We’d love for you to; where else can you go to do this!
+However you can only bring in a maximum of 3 guns (total all days) into the show as a non-vendor.
+No for sale signs or advertisement allowed.
+No sales in the parking lot.
 We have security at the door to check your gun and put a tie strap on it to secure it and let others know it has been checked.

 Can I get a gun appraised at the gun show?